 - Try not to use alcohol and other drugs to deal with the pain.
-While they might help you feel better at first, the after-effects will leave you feeling much worse.
+While they might help you feel better at first, the after-effects can leave you feeling much worse.

 - Give it time.
-Allow yourself time to cope with the change after a break-up.
+Allow yourself time to adapt to the change after a break-up.